QuickBooks Enterprise vs. QuickBooks Online

 The price of QuickBooks Online starts at $38/month for the Simple Start version, intended for freelancers.
 This version will create basic reports, track income and expenses, organize your receipts, and help you invoice customers.
 Pricing plans go up in cost and functionality, ending with the Advanced edition, starting at $275/month.

-Many versions of QuickBooks Online will include a 50% discount off the first 3 months.
+Many versions of QuickBooks Online will include a 50% discount for the first 3 months.
 A free 30-day trial is available for the Simple Start and Plus plans; however, discounted pricing will not be available if you use the trial.

 Payroll is available as an add-on to any version of QuickBooks Online.
 This price for payroll starts at an extra $50/month plus $6.50/employee/month when bundled with Online.
 A Premium and Elite version of payroll exists for an increased monthly and employee/month cost.
 These versions cover more powerful tools and on-demand experts to assist you with daily tasks.